codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 ### Naming the `Dockerfile`

-The Dockerfile should start with a capital letter ‘D’ and not have an extension otherwise it won’t work.
+The name `Dockerfile` should start with a capital letter ‘D’ and have no extension, otherwise it won’t work.

 ### Understanding the `Dockerfile`

-Let’s take a look at how the image is built and run in the dockerfile.
+Let’s take a look at how the image is built and run in the `Dockerfile`.

-In the first three lines we require `composer` as the build stage and copy the project to the `/app` folder of the container.
-After copying all the `src` code for our app into the container we run composer install with some optional parameters that create an efficient production build.
+In the first three lines, we require `composer` as the build stage and copy the project to the `/app` folder of the container.
+After copying all the `src` code for our app into the container, we run `composer install` with some optional parameters that create an efficient production build.

-After installing the dependencies we require php 8.1 as the production stage and set the “ServerName” variable to avoid getting a warning from the apache server.
-We then copy the app from the build stage into the production stage specifically into the `/var/www/html` directory.
+After installing the dependencies, we require PHP 8.1 as the production stage and set the `"ServerName"` variable to avoid getting a warning from the apache server.
+We then copy the app from the build stage into the production stage, specifically into the `/var/www/html` directory.

-The last command tells docker how to run your application after it has been built.
+The last command tells Docker how to run your application after it has been built.

 ## Add, Commit, and Push Git Changes